Fluxus + Video

 MARIE-ADèLE RAJANDREAM describes the period in which video was turned into a material for the visual arts.

 John Cage Solo for voice no.2 performed by Dick Higgins and Alison Knowles

 They wanted to create a concrete form of art, devoid of references.
 Several disciplines of art were represented: ballet, theater, poetry, visual arts, cinematography and video, but above all music.
 Artists with a musical interest wanted to give music a concrete form through audience participation.
-This idea they borrowed from the American composer Johan Cage.
-Cage held the opinion that the noises made by the audience during the concert, were part of the performance.
+This idea they borrowed from the American composer JOHN CAGE.
+CAGE held the opinion that the noises made by the audience during the concert, were part of the performance.
 This way the structure was jointly defined by the listener.
 Therefore such a concert was very loosely defined and could end up a multimedial affair.
-Many Fluxus artists developed this idea further and tried working with every possible medium.
+Many FLUXUS artists developed this idea further and tried working with every possible medium.

 Wolf Vostell Heuschrecken 1969/70

 In the Sixties the prosperity of the western nations and the USA increased and technology became more accessible, and became integrated in society.
 This situation is well described by REYNER BANHAM in his book Theory and Design in the First Machine Age: ...and what appeared to be a second machine age as glorious as the first (technical developments between 1900 and 1930, MAR) beckoned us into the Fabulous Sixties - miniaturization, transistorization, jet and rocket travel, wonder-drugs and new domestic chemistries, television and the computer seemed to offer more of the same only better.
 What had been promised by the First Machine Age, but never properly delivered, now seemed to be at hand.